 In this study, the researchers inferred that vitamin D and quercetin could potentially serve as putative COVID-19 mitigation agents.
 Since these initial results have been published, several additional studies have evaluated the possible role of vitamin D in reducing the effects upon infection by SARS-CoV-2.

-These studies concluded that by maintaining the rigidity of bot cell and gap junctions, as well as by reducing the effects of cytokine storm by acting on interferon g tumor necrosis factor a (TNF-a), vitamin D can improve cellular immunity and thus decrease the severity of COVID-19.
+These studies concluded that by maintaining the rigidity of bot cell and gap junctions, as well as by reducing the effects of cytokine storm by acting on interferon g tumor necrosis factor alpha (TNF-α), vitamin D can improve cellular immunity and thus decrease the severity of COVID-19.

 Additional data suggests that vitamin D may reduce some of the unfavorable downstream immunological responses to COVID-19 that are associated with severe manifestations through the disease.
 Some of these downstream pathways that vitamin D may be involved in include preventing the rise of interleukin 6 (IL-6) levels and delaying the interferon-gamma response.